How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Delivery service is essential for a water refilling station business to thrive.

 For smaller stations, a motorcycle with a sidecar is enough to deliver water containers in bulk.
 Take note that not all motorcycles are built for water delivery.
-You need a powerful enough vehicle that can move the heavy load even through steep inclines.
+You need a powerful enough vehicle to move the heavy load through steep inclines.
 As your business grows, you may need to invest in delivery trucks to manage the inventories of several stores.

 Consider the cost of fuel, manpower, and maintenance when adding transportation to your list of expenses.
-Also, invest in making your delivery vehicles and delivery people ready for rainy weather as well.
+Also, invest in preparing your delivery vehicles and people for rainy weather.

 11. Hire Employees

-It’s impossible to run a water refilling station alone, so you need helping hands for every task.
+Running a water refilling station alone is impossible, so you need helping hands for every task.

 A water refilling station business needs at least 3 to 5 employees covering the following roles: